-WUI view set Object name Description Active workload transaction groups WLMATGRP This object shows information about transaction groups associated with a workload that is within the CICSplex identified as the context.
+WUI view set Object name Description Active workload transaction group affinities WLMATAFF This object shows information about the active affinities for a transaction group associated with a workload within the CICSplex identified as the context.
+An affinity becomes active when the first transaction associated with the transaction group is dynamically routed to a target region.
+Active workload transaction groups WLMATGRP This object shows information about transaction groups associated with a workload that is within the CICSplex identified as the context.
 Active workload dynamic transactions WLMATRAN This object shows information about all active transactions associated with a workload that is within the CICSplex identified as the context.
 Target regions in an active workload WLMAWAOR This object shows information about all target regions that are associated with a workload that is within the CICSplex identified as the context.
 Active workload definitions WLMAWDEF This object shows information about active workload definitions associated with a workload that is within the CICSplex identified as the context.
 Active workloads WLMAWORK This object shows information about active workloads within the CICSplex identified as the context.
-A workload is active within a CICSplex as long as: • A CICS system that is acting as a routing region or target region, and is participating in the workload, is connected to that CICSplex. • Any transaction causes an affinity lifetime of PERMANENT to be established.
+A workload is active within a CICSplex as long as: A CICS system that is acting as a routing region or target region, and is participating in the workload, is connected to that CICSplex.
+Any transaction causes an affinity lifetime of PERMANENT to be established.
 Routing regions in an active workload WLMAWTOR This object shows information about routing regions that are associated with a workload that is within the CICSplex identified as the context.
 Workload definitions WLMDEF This object identifies which transactions are to be routed to which CICS system group.
 You identify the transactions by transaction group, and within the group either by LU name and user id, or by process type.
 Workload groups WLMGROUP This object is used to associate one or more workload definitions.
 Workload definitions in groups WLMINGRP This object displays the names of workload groups and the workload definitions associated with them.
 Workload groups in workload specifications WLMINSPC This object displays the names of workload specifications and the workload groups associated with them.
 Workload specifications WLMSPEC A workload specification identifies a workload and one or more CICS system groups acting as target regions.
 It also defines the attributes of the default transaction group.

-The WLM object model is shown in Figure 18 on page 74.
+The WLM object model is shown in Figure 18 on page 77.
 For each object, the name of the WUI view is followed by the resource name in parentheses.